 An eligible candidate may attempt each component a maximum of three times each.

 A solid and legally defensible registration examination has many processes and requirements and is best overseen by a psychometrician.
 For this purpose, the College has contracted the services of a psychometric firm, with considerable experience in the field of denturism.
 The psychometric services rendered lead to the policy and processes use to develop the examination questions; exam construction; setting the minimum pass score for the examination’s components; determining when a candidate has aptly demonstrated within the examination process if they are successful or unsuccessful; and ongoing quality assurance with the examination questions and content.
 In addition to psychometric services required, an OSCE creates a layer of complexity that requires expertise and resources not common to a College.
-As a result, the College has also contracted the University of Alberta Health Sciences Education and Research Commons to manage the components and ensure a fair and transparent process for exam candidates.
+As a result, the College has also contracted Shift Space Inc. to manage the exam and ensure a fair and transparent process for exam candidates.

 A candidate’s examination results will be available to them approximately eight weeks following the examination sitting.